 Dot Lipmann AM

 "The art show has generated a lot of excitement every year for anyone who wants to have a go.
-It also gives the many artists who live at Wintringham a chance to exhibit their work in a gallery.
+Pre-Covid, it also gave the many artists who live at Wintringham a chance to exhibit their work in a gallery.
 All submitted pieces are shown, which I think is a democratic attitude not found in commercial galleries.
 As a result some amazing pieces have been created.
 I've been a volunteer curator in the art show since 2014, and love watching the communal joy the show generates."